tokamaster/maximal-correlation/README.md

 ![image](test.png)

-Code to compute the maximal correlation coefficient, also known as Hirschfeld-Gebelein-Rény (HGR) coefficient [1].
+Code to compute the maximal correlation coefficient, also known as Hirschfeld-Gebelein-Rényi (HGR) coefficient [1].

 Code has been adapted from [2] using ChatGPT.